google/actions-on-google-flashcards-template-sdk/README.md

    - The webhook runtime requires Node.js version 10 or later.

 2. Install the [Firebase CLI](https://developers.google.com/assistant/conversational/df-asdk/deploy-fulfillment).
    - We recommend that you install it with MAJOR version 8.
-To do so, run the following command `npm install -g firebase-tools@^8.0.0`.
+To do so, run the following command: `npm install -g firebase-tools@^8.0.0`.
    - Run `firebase login` with your Google account.

 3. Install the [Actions CLI](https://developers.google.com/assistant/actionssdk/gactions).